AndreaPaglio/ApiSeleniumTesting/README.md

 -   Add the following line to  **/etc/default/google-chrome**:
     `repo_add_once=false`

-## Future improvement
+# Future improvement

- 1. Design a microservices architecture can improve reliability and number of request management with more microservice API back to 		one Gateway API hide complexity.
+ 1. Design a **microservices architecture** can improve reliability and number of request management with more microservice API back to one **Gateway API** hide complexity.
- 2. Uploading batch on s3 bucket all snapshot for consulting necessary
+ 2. Uploading batches on **S3 bucket** all snapshot for consulting necessary
- 3. Dashboard with all request api and result (SUCCESS or FAILURE)
+ 3. **Dashboard** with all request api and result (SUCCESS or FAILURE)
- 4. Implements Kafka integration for asynchrous batch and use Kafka streams for stats real time.
+ 4. Implements **Kafka integration** for **asynchrous batch** and use Kafka streams for stats real time.
 Could be consumed for showing on dashboard.
- 5. Use Spring Batch for plan testing in specific time (example in hour when environment not be so loaded).
+ 5. Use **Spring Batch** for plan testing in specific time (example in hour when environment not be so loaded).
-## Documentation API
+# Documentation API

 Documentation REST API is automagically with Swagger library.
 If you go at ./swagger-ui/index.html you can dinamically see request and response API structure.